harshsarda/LeadsPredictor/README.md

 # LeadsPredictor
-This repository contains a leads per opening prediction model for a sample job (posting) marketplace data
+This repository contains a leads prediction model for a sample job (posting) marketplace data

 **Instructions:**